MicrosoftDocs/azure-devops-docs/docs/pipelines/release/approvals/servicenow.md

 ---
 title: Integrate with ServiceNow change management
-description: Learn how to integrate ServiceNow and the Azure Pipelines ServiceNow extension to configure gated releases in Azure Pipelines. ms.assetid: 0824A7C4-9353-4BDA-B652-5B826E0EF2A5 ms.topic: tutorial ms.author: ericvan
+description: Learn how to integrate ServiceNow change management by using gated releases with the Azure Pipelines ServiceNow extension. ms.assetid: 0824A7C4-9353-4BDA-B652-5B826E0EF2A5 ms.topic: tutorial ms.author: ericvan
 author: geekzter
-ms.date: 08/17/2024
+ms.date: 08/19/2024
 monikerRange: '<= azure-devops'
 "recommendations": "true"
 ---

-# Integrate with ServiceNow change management
+# Integrate Azure Pipelines with ServiceNow change management

 [!INCLUDE [version-lt-eq-azure-devops](../../../includes/version-lt-eq-azure-devops.md)]

-This tutorial explains how to integrate Azure Pipelines with ServiceNow change management by using gated releases.
-Teams can follow service management methodologies such as Information Technology Infrastructure Library (ITIL) while taking full advantage of Azure Pipelines.
-Including change management in release pipelines helps improve collaboration between development and IT teams and reduce the risks associated with changes.
+To improve collaboration between development and IT teams, Azure Pipelines supports integration with ServiceNow.
+Teams can reduce the risks associated with changes and follow service management methodologies such as Information Technology Infrastructure Library (ITIL) by including change management in gated release pipelines.

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 >
 > - Configure ServiceNow instances.
-> - Include ServiceNow change management process as a release gate.
+> - Include the ServiceNow change management process as a release gate.
-> - Monitor change management process from release pipelines.
+> - Monitor the change management process from release pipelines.
 > - Keep ServiceNow change requests updated with deployment results.

 ## Prerequisites